 I explained it relatively friendly the first five times.

 That I began my sixth denial with the words I think I made myself clear was already relatively unfriendly.
 However, not unfriendly enough since he kept convincing me.
 Until I told him to let me get off the tuk-tuk at the next corner.

 That finally shut him up and we made it to the bus station where we actually parted as friends.

 Taking the Bus

 For me, taking public transportation is part of the fun.
 I love observing all the different people on the bus.
-The elegant old ladies in their colorful saris sitting next to the young professionals.
-Giggling teenage girls getting up from the first row as a trio of monks enters the bus.
+The elegant old ladies in their colorful saris sit next to the young professionals.
+Giggling teenage girls get up from the first row as a trio of monks enters the bus.
 I’m eying them as they are eying me – and then we give each other a big smile.